You need to make $173,000 per year to be in the top 1% of earners at age 30.

 Take this quick survey to see if you qualify for a better interest rate: LendEDU Survey

-We’ve helped hundreds of readers pay less on their student loans through refinancing.
+We’ve helped hundreds pay less on their student loans through refinancing.

 Related: How I Paid off $89,000 of Debt